TACACS+ vs. Radius: What’s the Difference?

 This separation allows detailed control over administrative actions.
 For example, an engineer may be permitted to view the configuration but not modify routing tables.

-The Terminal Access Controller-Access Control System (TACACS) is a network protocol developed for centralized and automated authentication, authorization, and accounting of network devices like routers, switches, and firewalls.
-In 1984, CISCO developed TACACS and released it as an open standard protocol.
-From then on, the TACACS protocol mainly functioned as a network control protocol and helped administrators set user access controls for devices, resources, and network applications.
+The Terminal Access Controller-Access Control System (TACACS) is a network protocol developed to centralize and automate the authentication, authorization, and accounting of network devices such as routers, switches, and firewalls.
+In 1984, BBN Technologies developed TACACS and released it as an open standard protocol.

-The TACACS+ has superseded the TACACS and provides a more secure option with enhanced encryption, support for authentication mechanisms like two-factor and multi-factor authentication, and transmission control protocol (TCP) for better communication.
+TACACS+ has superseded TACACS and provides a more secure option with enhanced encryption, support for authentication mechanisms, and transmission control protocol (TCP) for better communication.

-The TACACS protocol functions on the client-server model, wherein a client (a remote server) requests to gain access to a network, and the TACACS server authenticates and authorizes the user to access the network.
+The TACACS+ protocol functions on the client-server model, wherein the network device acting as a TACACS+ client (such as a router or switch) requests to gain access to a network.
+The TACACS+ server authenticates and authorizes the user to access the network.

 4. If the user can access the resource, the remote access servers grant or deny access based on the authorization message.

-TACACS+ can manage attributes, define users and control authentication services.
+TACACS+ can manage attributes, define users, and control authentication services.
 Administrators can set attributes through the options section in the operation framework of a service, file name, and shared secret key.
-The next part of the file consists of a group of users and groups to control accounting, authorization, and authentication.
-The TACACs+ follows the user = username or group = user name and is succeeded by the single and multiple attribute pairs placed inside curly brackets.

 What Is RADIUS?